Amazon Appeal Verification Suspension

 The main reason why Amazon wants to verify a physical address is because sellers try to cheat their system by opening accounts on Amazon.com when the sellers are actually located in a country that does not support Amazon.com registration.
 These are the only countries accepted for Amazon.com, and if you are located in one of those countries, unless you can document an actual, physical address with a utility registered in the name of your business in the United States, you should give Amazon your physical address in that country and document the address with documents showing that physical address:

-If you mess up your documents the first time around and then submit the corrected documents, Amazon will often just send back the same template rejecting your documents.
 Sellers finding themselves in this position need to contact us at [email protected] to review your documents and submit a proper plan of action.
 Without it, Amazon will not reinstate your account.
 Call us or chat with us today.
 We are available 24/7.